Integrated Pest Management

 the target pest, the date of pesticide use, and contact information for the city department.

-For those wanting specific information on their neighborhood park and its pesticide program, please contact the Parks and Recreation Administrative Office at parksrec@lawrenceks.org or (785) 832-3450.
+For those wanting specific information on their neighborhood park and its pesticide program, please contact the Parks, Recreation and Culture Administrative Office at parksrec@lawrenceks.org or (785) 832-3450.

 In 2008, a Integrated Pest Management program was created by department staff with input from the public.
 A IPM Policy Manual was created as an on-going working document for the department The following is the Manual: